ibmjstart/bluemix-wordpress/README.md

 plan.
 You can also try [activating the WP Super Cache Plugin](#activate-the-wp-super-cache-plugin).

 ## How can I bind an alternate mysql:// DB service url to my WordPress instance?
 Bluemix supports the concept of a User-Provided Service [CUPS](https://docs.cloudfoundry.org/devguide/services/user-provided.html).
-Using the compose.io website you could consider creating a Compose MySQL ($$) paid instance that embodies high availability and failover.
-The credentials connection string url should be available via the compose.io website UI.
+Using the compose.com website you could consider creating a Compose MySQL ($$) paid instance that embodies high availability and failover.
+The credentials connection string url should be available via the [compose.com](https://www.compose.com/) website UI.
 After identifying the **mysql://** url ...

 Create a MySQL User-Provided Service via this command:

 ```
-cf cups myClearDB -p '{"uri":"mysql://USER:PASSWORD@COMPOSE_REGION:PORT/compose"}'
+cf cups myCustomDB -p '{"uri":"mysql://USER:PASSWORD@COMPOSE_REGION:PORT/compose"}'
 ```

+>You will need to update the manifest.yml within your project's git repository to reflect this new service instance name **AND** bind this new user-provided service to your application while unbinding the less scaleable ClearDB instance within the Bluemix platform.
+To illustrate:
+>
+>**BEFORE** [manifest.yml]
+>
+>```
+>[...]
+>services:
+>- myObjectStorage
+>- myClearDB
+>```
+>**AFTER** [manifest.yml]
+>
+>```
+>[...]
+>services:
+>- myObjectStorage
+>- myCustomDB
+>```
+>```
+>cf unbind-service appname myClearDB
+>cf bind-service appname myCustomDB
+>```

-During application deployment, the environment variable parsing routines within the [wp-bluemix-config repository](https://github.com/ibmjstart/wp-bluemix-config/blob/master/wp-config.php) will detect the user-provided service instance and populate the configuration accordingly.
+During application deployment, the environment variable parsing routines within the [wp-bluemix-config repository](https://github.com/ibmjstart/wp-bluemix-config/blob/301a194a37b0cf0390f35dea8d91ab89a00dfebc/wp-config.php#L36-L50) will detect the user-provided service instance and populate the configuration accordingly during app restaging.
+>Remember: Association to a new empty DB will trigger the WordPress web installation sequence.

 ## My site is loading slowly.
 Can I speed it up?